bianca9901/zen-zone/README.md

 ### Typography

 I used [Google Fonts](https://fonts.google.com/)  for all text.
-For the headlines, I used Bebas Neue Regular 400 and for paragraphs, I used Raleway Light 300.
+For the headlines, I used Bebas Neue Regular 400.
+For paragraphs, I used Raleway Light 300.
 #### Bebas Neue
 ![Bebas Neue](documentation/bebas-neue.png)
 #### Raleway